ravelox/k8s/mongodb/README.md

 Setting `tls.enabled=true` switches the StatefulSet and replica-set bootstrap Job to `requireTLS`.
 When `tls.existingSecret` is empty the chart provisions a cert-manager `Certificate` resource:
 - The issuer reference comes from `tls.certManager.issuerRef` (set `name`, optionally `kind`/`group`).
 - The generated `Secret` defaults to `<release>-mongodb-tls` but can be overridden with `tls.certManager.secretName`.
-- All MongoDB service names (ClusterIP, headless, and optional per-member NodePort services) and every configured IP address (`service.loadBalancerIP`, `exposure.perMemberNodePort.externalIP`, plus any extras in `tls.certManager.additional*`) are added as DNS Subject Alternative Names.
+- All MongoDB service names (ClusterIP, headless, and optional per-member NodePort services) and every configured IP address (`service.loadBalancerIP`, `service.externalIPs`, `service.clusterIP`, `service.clusterIPs`, `exposure.perMemberNodePort.externalIP`, `exposure.perMemberNodePort.nodeIPs`, plus any extras in `tls.certManager.additional*`) are added as DNS Subject Alternative Names.
 IPs are also included in the certificate `ipAddresses` list.
 - The chart annotates each MongoDB service with `cert-manager.io/cluster-issuer` using `tls.certManager.issuerRef.name` when it is set.
 - The secret must expose `tls.crt`, `tls.key`, and `ca.crt`.
 An init container combines the key and certificate into `/etc/mongodb/tls/tls.pem` before `mongod` starts.
 - If `ca.crt` is missing (common with some ACME issuers), the pods reuse `tls.crt` as the CA bundle so MongoDB still launches.
 Provide a dedicated CA certificate when mutual TLS or strict chain validation is required.